 Our portfolio management team uses an ongoing investment risk rating system to characterize and monitor our outstanding loans and equipment financings.
 Our portfolio management team monitors and, when appropriate, recommends changes to the investment risk ratings.
-Our Investment Committee reviews the recommendations and/or changes to the investment risk ratings, which are submitted on a quarterly basis to the Board and its Audit Committee.
+Our Investment Committee reviews the recommendations and/or changes to the investment risk ratings, which are submitted on a quarterly basis to the Audit Committee and our Board.